Blowback (album)

 Blowback is the fifth studio album by English rapper and producer Tricky.
 It was released on 26 June 2001.

 Background

 The album features more accessible, popular song structures than his previous records.
 Tricky later said he "did Blowback for the money, basically 'cause I was broke".
-He recorded the album with guest musicians, including Red Hot Chili Peppers members Flea, Anthony Kiedis, Josh Klinghoffer, and John Frusciante; Cyndi Lauper, Alanis Morissette, Ed Kowalczyk, and less known artists such as Hawkman, Stephanie McKay and Ambersunshower.
+He recorded the album with guest musicians, including Red Hot Chili Peppers members Flea, Anthony Kiedis, Josh Klinghoffer, and John Frusciante; Cyndi Lauper, Alanis Morissette, Ed Kowalczyk, Mark Thwaite of The Mission, and less known artists such as Hawkman, Stephanie McKay and Ambersunshower.
 "I turned up at the studio and nothing was written," Morissette recalled.
 "We just worked on it there.
 He's a very funny man."